openwisp/docker-openwisp/docs/user/settings.rst

   help of certbot and a cronjob to ensure they stay updated is added.
 If it is set to ``SelfSigned``, self-signed certificates are used and cronjob for the certificates is set.
-If set to ``No``, site is accessiable via HTTP, if set if ``EXTERNAL``, it tells HTTPs is used but managed by external tool like loadbalancer / provider.
+If set to ``No``, site is accessible via HTTP, if set if ``EXTERNAL``, it tells HTTPs is used but managed by external tool like loadbalancer / provider.
 Setting this option as ``No`` is not recommended and might break some features, only do it when you know what you are doing.